angshuman-agarwal/CefSharp-WPF-IME/README.md

 I have created this project based on the work done by [@Antoyo](https://github.com/Antonyo/CefSharp/tree/IME_Support) here - https://github.com/Antonyo/CefSharp/tree/IME_Support
-Idea is to create a CEF based IME without touching the internal C++ code but looks like there is a bug with cursor position and [@Antoyo](https://github.com/Antonyo/CefSharp/tree/IME_Support) has fixed that [here](https://github.com/Antonyo/CefSharp/commit/f39c4bd6d31d67c878367744ec9e45e5e9911bfa)
+Idea is to create a CEF based IME without touching the internal C++ code.
+But, looks like there is a bug with cursor position and [@Antoyo](https://github.com/Antonyo/CefSharp/tree/IME_Support) has fixed that [here](https://github.com/Antonyo/CefSharp/commit/f39c4bd6d31d67c878367744ec9e45e5e9911bfa)

+The [CEFSHARP](https://github.com/cefsharp/CefSharp) code needs to be changed to have the correct IME support.

-This code is a great start but needs more polishing as the [IME Candidate Window](https://github.com/cefsharp/CefSharp/issues/1262#issuecomment-450226821) is not getting set correctly.
+ [@Antoyo's](https://github.com/Antonyo/CefSharp/tree/IME_Support) code is a great start and needs further polishing because the
+ [IME Candidate Window](https://github.com/cefsharp/CefSharp/issues/1262#issuecomment-450226821) is not getting set correctly.